andreabradpitto/ARP-assignment/README.md

 ### Run modes

-The code can be run in 2 different modes, as suggested by `configuration.run_mode`.
-The first one, labelled *Single machine* mode or *Debug* mode, is the the one in which the *G* process is kept on the same machine as the others: in this case, it is possible to execute this code right out of the box.
+The code can be run in 2 different modes, as suggested by `run_mode`.
+The first one, labelled *Single-machine* mode or *Debug* mode, is the the one in which the *G* process is kept on the same machine as the others: in this case, it is possible to execute this code right out of the box.
 This is the default mode since the release of [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf).
-The *Single machine* mode features a richer integration between the processes *P* and *G*.
+The *Single-machine* mode features a richer integration between the processes *P* and *G*.

 The other run mode, called *Multi-machine* mode, requires more than 1 PC to be tested.
 In this case, one has to send a copy of *G* and *def.h* (or simply the compiled version of that process) to the next PC in the chain.
 In addition, be sure to align *config* entries, or to send that file too.
 In return they should be sent a copy of the previous G process in the chain, along with required headers/config files.
 This version features a simpler token (i.e. just a `float` value inside a `char` array) in order to ease the interface with other chain members' codes.
-There are 5 mandatory elements that need to be adjusted in this scenario: the `config.run_mode` parameter itself, a flag to state whether the PC is the one starting the chain or not, IP and port number of the next PC, and the [named pipe](https://en.wikipedia.org/wiki/Named_pipe)'s name, which is used to find a common mean of communication between foreign P-G processes without relying on [sockets](https://en.wikipedia.org/wiki/Network_socket).
+There are 5 mandatory elements that need to be adjusted in this scenario: the `run_mode` parameter itself, a flag to state whether the PC is the one starting the chain or not, IP and port number of the next PC, and the [named pipe](https://en.wikipedia.org/wiki/Named_pipe)'s name, which is used to find a common mean of communication between foreign P-G processes without relying on [sockets](https://en.wikipedia.org/wiki/Network_socket).
+In order to make this mode work, `chain_starter` should be set to 1 only if that machine is the one actually starting token communications.

 ### Log file